Richard Neustadt: Personal life

 His first wife, Bertha Cummings "Bert" Neustadt, died in 1984.
 In 1987, he married the British politician Shirley Williams, who also served on the faculty at the Kennedy School of Government as Professor of Electoral Politics.

-Neustadt was also a recipient of the 1988 University of Louisville Grawemeyer Award for Ideas Improving World Order, co-authored with Ernest R. May.

-After his retirement, he served as an advisor to Bill Clinton and as chairman of the Presidential Debates Commission.

-One of Neustadt's closest students was a young Al Gore, whose interest in politics was reignited by a junior seminar taught by Neustadt in 1968 on the presidency.
-In the course, Gore role-played Kennedy during the Cuban Missile Crisis.
-Gore arranged to have private tutorials with Neustadt during his senior year and met with him for two hours weekly.

-Death

 Neustadt died in London after complications from a fall.
 In addition to Shirley Williams, Neustadt left a daughter, Elizabeth, and a granddaughter.
 His son, Richard, predeceased him in 1995.